open-telemetry/opentelemetry.io/content/en/blog/2024/kubecon-eu.md

 19 - 22, 2024.

 Read on to learn about all the things related OpenTelemetry during KubeCon.

+This post may be updated as we receive notice of other activities, please check it again right before KubeCon!

 ## KubeCon Talks and Maintainer Sessions